vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 The version 1.2 does not allow such behaviour, because a JSON array cannot be coerced to a `SimpleResponse` object in case of an error condition.
 The solution is to place a JSON array into an "envelope" JSON object.
 By convention, the name of the envelope class is derived by prepending "Batch" to the name of the array element class.

-The `BatchEvaluationRequest` class holds the array of `EvaluationRequest` objects as a List-type field `requests`.
-Application clients can keep track of parallel or asynchronous requests by initializing the String-type field `id` with a unique value.
+The `BatchEvaluationRequest` class holds the array of `EvaluationRequest` objects as a List-type `requests` field.
+Application clients can keep track of parallel or asynchronous requests by initializing the String-type `id` field with a unique value.

 The request body now becomes: